-This Demolition Management and Logistics Plan refers to the partial demolition (superstructure removal to slab level) of the existing Units 1-7, to facilitate the construction of the LON6 project.
+This Demolition Management and Logistics Plan refers to the demolition of the existing "Veetec" buildings and subsequent enabling works, to facilitate the construction of the LON5 data centre.

-Prior to the demolition, a Refurbishment and Demolition asbestos survey will be undertaken and Notification made to the HSE for any licensed removal required.
-A Section 80 Demolition Notification will need to be made to Hillingdon Borough Council (HBC) with a Section 81 Notice to be received prior to the demolition.

-In order to understand any contamination across the site, a Geo-environmental desk study has been undertaken, with intrusive ground investigations to follow shortly.
-These will allow the detailed Qualitative Risk Assessment to be undertaken, followed by the Remediation Strategy for agreement with the Regulators.
+Prior to the demolition, a Refurbishment and Demolition asbestos survey will need to be undertaken and Notification made to the HSE for any licensed removal required.
+A Section 80 Demolition Notification will need to be made to Hillingdon Borough Council (HBC) and Section 81 Notice received prior to the demolition.
+In order to understand any contamination across the site, a Geo-environmental desk study is required, followed by intrusive ground investigations.
+These will allow the Detailed Qualitative Risk Assessment to be undertaken, followed by the Remediation Strategy for agreement with the Regulators.
 The ground investigations will also be used for geo-technical assessment of the site and to inform the substructure design.
-Trial pits to the front and rear of the site will also be undertaken to confirm the existing foundation depth.
+A test pile will also be undertaken, along with trial pits to the front and rear of the site.
 Alongside the remediation, all existing below ground obstructions will be removed.
-A desktop utility report and Ground Penetrating Radar survey have been undertaken, and any redundant utility services can also then be disconnected and removed or diverted where necessary.
+A desktop utility report and Ground Penetrating Radar survey will be undertaken and any redundant utility services can also then be disconnected and removed or diverted where necessary.
+The 1MW temporary substation currently on site will also need to be relocated.
+The scope to connect Building 2 to the District Heat Network (DHN) at the front of the site will also be considered in order to remove waste heat, as well as the installation of a new mains water connection and fibre ducts.

-Ground remediation and redundant services removal will form a part of the follow-on enabling works, to be scheduled following the partial demolition works, and subject to a separate planning submission.

-1.2.
-Location
+A new road link to Site 2, Heathrow Interchange Park, will need to be installed, as well as retaining walls to the North, East and West and sheet piling to the North and South-East boundaries.
+Existing fencing will be modified, with installation of a Western boundary fence and new entrance gates for LON4 & 5.
+A temporary fuel tank base to support Phase 1 commissioning should also be installed and the site left clean and level for LON5 construction.

+1.2 Policy Context

+1.2.1 National Policy

+The Traffic Management Act (2004)

+The act makes 'provision concerning the management of road networks; to make new provision for regulating the carrying out of works and other activities in the street'.
+It acknowledges that highways may be occupied due to construction activities and identifies appropriate changes levied for any extended occupation.

+1.2.2 Regional Policy